 Conclusions:Eosinophilia was common among schoolchildren and was strongly associated with ascariasis,hymenolepiasisand enterobiasisbut not with taeniasis and trichuriasis.

-Keywords

-Eosinophilia, intestinal helminthiasis, schoolchildren, WadiDhar, Yemen
+Keywords:Eosinophilia, intestinal helminthiasis, schoolchildren, WadiDhar, Yemen

 INTRODUCTION

-Typically, eosinophilsin the blood are often less than 6% of blood leukocytes.
+Typically, eosinophilscount in the blood are often less than 6% of the total leukocyte count.
+Increase in the eosinophil number more than 6% will cause eosinophilia.
 Varied disorders and etiologies may increase blood eosinophils.
 Common causes of eosinophilia include helminthic infections and allergic diseases.
 Parasitic infections are the most common cause ofpersistent eosinophilia in developing countries while atopic diseases such as eczema and asthma are the most common causes in developed countries1,2.
-In some parasitic infections, eosinophilia may be the only symptom3.
+In some parasitic infections, increase in the eosinophilia number may be the only symptom3.

-Eosinophilia may vary in relation to the parasite development stage, parasite location in the body, parasite load and the co-infections with more than one parasite.
+Eosinophilia may vary in relation to the parasite development stage, parasite location in the body, parasite load, and co-infections with more than one parasite.
 Infections by helminths with life cyclesthat include tissue migratory phases, such as trichinosis and ascariasis, induce sustained elevatedeosinophilia in host blood and tissues4,5.

 Globally 1.5 billion individuals were infected with intestinal helminths; of which over 267 million pre-school children and over 568 million schoolchildren are considered at risk of morbidity, particularly developing countries6.
-In 2010anestimated 819 million people worldwide were infected with Ascarislumbricoides, 464 million with Trichuristrichura,and 438 million with hookworm7.
+In 2010,anestimated 819 million people worldwide were infected with Ascarislumbricoides, 464 million with Trichuristrichura,and 438 million with hookworm7.

 Helminthic infections can cause significant nutritional deficiencies, delayed physical and cognitive development during childhood and reduced productivity in adults8-10.
+These infections have been associated with poor personal hygiene, environmental sanitation and limited access to potable water11particularly in Yemen where the most of people live under poverty line that lack the effectively programs for parasitic infection control and prevention12,13,14.
+It was reported that the prevalence rate of intestinal parasitic infection was 62.7% recorded among schoolchildren in Ibb city13.
+Also, a study by Al-Mekhlafietal,14reported that the overall prevalence of intestinal parasitic infections was 17.2 % among schoolchildren.

-These infections have been associated with poor personal hygiene, environmental sanitation and limited access to potable water11In Yemen, intestinal helminth infections are common particularly in rural communities.
-Two studies performed by Al-Mekhlafietal, 2016,reported the overall prevalence of intestinal parasitic infections among school children to be 17.2 %12.Data on the prevalence of eosinophilia and intestinal helminthiasis among schoolchildren are limited.
+In Yemen, intestinal helminth infections are common particularly in rural communities.
+Two studies performed by Al-Mekhlafietal, 2016,reported the overall prevalence of intestinal parasitic infections among school children to be 17.2 %12.In Yemen, there are several investigations that focused on the prevalence of intestinal parasitic infection among children school and associated with environment factors.
+Data on the prevalence of eosinophilia and intestinal helminthiasis among schoolchildren are limited.
 The study aimed to assess the prevalenceof intestinal helminthiasis and its association with eosinophilia among schoolchildren.

-SUBJECTS AND METHODS
+MATERILESAND METHODS

 Study design and area